Launch Your Healthcare Career as a Medical Assistant in Less Than a Year

 3. The vaccinations and tests that will be required by clinical sites are the following:

-1. Hepatitis B vaccine – 3 series; at lease the first dose of the three series have been administered before the start of externship
+1. Hepatitis B vaccine – 3 series; at least the first dose of the three series has been administered before the start of externship

-2. COVID-19 vaccines – primary doses as well as the booster doses
+2. COVID-19 vaccines – primary doses as well as booster doses

 3. MMR, tetanus vaccines